What is F1 Student Visa in USA?

 How to Obtain an F1 Visa

-- Apply to SEVP-Certified Institution: Apply and gain acceptance to a Student and Exchange Visitor Program (SEVP)-certified U.S. institution.
+To obtain an F1 visa for international Students, follow these steps:- Apply to SEVP-Certified Institution: Apply and gain acceptance to a Student and Exchange Visitor Program (SEVP)-certified U.S. institution.

 - Receive Form I-20: Once accepted, the institution will issue you a Form I-20, which is required for your F1 visa application.